unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-2/lesson-2_understanding-swap-fees.md

 ![](/images/AVAX-AMM/section-2/2_2_1.png)

-To account for a 0.3% fee, we use 0.997x' instead of x'.
+To account for a 0.3％ fee, we use 0.997x' instead of x'.

-Since Solidity cannot handle decimals, we scale everything by 1,000 (3 digits up):
+Since Solidity cannot handle decimals, we scale everything by 1,000（3 digits up）:

 ![](/images/AVAX-AMM/section-2/2_2_4.png)